top of page

 → Vranac: a powerful red grape native to nearby Montenegro, rarely cultivated elsewhere in Croatia but well suited to the vineyards of Konavle, where it produces deeply coloured and structured wines

-→ Crljenak Kaštelanski: an ancient Dalmatian variety that is genetically identical to Zinfandel and related to Plavac Mali, capable of producing rich and fruit-driven wines
+→ Crljenak Kaštelanski: an ancient Dalmatian variety that is genetically identical to Zinfandel and related to Plavac Mali, capable of producing fruit-forward wines with softer tannins than Plavac Mali

 → International varieties such as Merlot, Chardonnay and Cabernet Sauvignon are also successfully cultivated in Konavle.